-Typically, it has a solid body color which extends to the base of the fins and tail.
-This color suddenly stops and is replace by a paler and iridescent color.
+Typically, it has a solid body color that extends to the base of the fins and tail.
+This color suddenly stops and is replaced by a paler and iridescent color.
 Usually the fins and tail are white or transparent.

 Another variation of this pattern is to have the body of one color and then the inside of the fins and tail of another to then become white or transparent around the edges.

 Marble Bettas are another very popular variation as they have an incredible color variation.

 Their colors appear blotchy and irregular, often with a light pale solid body color with rich reds and blues creating a pattern.

 Fins can show a marble-like pattern or solid translucent coloration.